 Mindfulness meditation works as a stress management tool because it allows you to accept your stress — your thoughts, feelings and sources of stress — without judgment.
 It stops the cycle of trying to escape the discomfort or pain of stress through avoidance and helps you calmly and clearly observe your present state.

-Benefits of mindfulness meditation include:
+Benefits of meditation include:

 - Stress management